yazidfarhanmuzakky/yazidfarhanmuzakky/README.md

-# Halo semua!
+# Hello Everyone!

+Introduce my self,
-Perkenalkan nama saya **Yazid Farhan Muzakky**.
+my name is **Yazid Farhan Muzakky**.

-Saya seorang mahasiswa universitas gunadarma, jurusan informatika.
+Bachelore degree of Informatics on universitas gunadarma with GPA 3.36.